A BluesWax Reprint

 (very Bluesy) and start my own band (Bluesy too).
 I spent a lot

-more time hanging and jamming with Tom, and we even lived in a house
+more time hanging and jamming with Tom, and we even lived in a

-together from 1983 -’85.
-I enjoyed working regionally, mostly
+house together from 1983 -’85.
+I enjoyed working regionally,

-(www.powerhouserecords.com) label.
-The albums are out of print,
+Records (www.powerhouserecords.com) label.
+The albums are out

-is rare.
+which is rare.
 Tom really helped me move my career along.

 In the years since, we get together to play whenever we can, but